-Not much room left for under-fire Baraclough’s excuses
+'Little room left for Baraclough’s excuses'

 The lack of experience.
 The lack of cohesion.
 The heat.
 The need to rebuild.
 The missing players.

 The list is long and there is merit to some of them, of course, the lack of experience being the most obvious.
-However, the problem with excuses is that you can only use them for so long.
+However, you can only use excuses for so long.

 - Evans salvages late draw with Cyprus for winless NI